scikit-learn-contrib/lightning/README.rst

 lightning
 ==========

-lightning is a library for large-scale linear classification and regression in Python.
+lightning is a library for large-scale linear classification, regression and ranking in Python.

 Highlights: